To settle an argument, I’m pitting the Sawyer Mini vs LifeStraw in the battle of the backpacking water filters.

 For most backpackers, the difference between the two is too minimal to notice (especially as both meet EPA standards).

-Here the Sawyer Mini rates higher than the LifeStraw.
-The Sawyer Mini is rated to filter up to 100,000 gallons of water.
-The LifeStraw, only 1,000 gallons.
-This is a significant difference.
+Here the Sawyer Mini rates higher vs the LifeStraw.
+The Sawyer Mini is rated to filter up to 100,000 gallons of water whereas the LifeStraw is rated only to 1,000 gallons, a significant difference.
 And don’t worry; you’ll know that the filter has outlived its usefulness when water stops passing through.

 - Company Update: Even though LifeStraw’s longevity still pales in comparison to that of the Sawyer Mini, the 1,000-gallon filtering capability is an increase from the previously stated 264 gallons (based on further independent testing).

 The Sawyer Mini is 5 inches long by 1 inch wide, and the LifeStraw is 9 inches long by 1 inch wide.
 Both weigh only 2 ounces.
-The differences are nearly inconsequential; both market their products as ultra-lightweight water filtering systems.
+The differences are nearly inconsequential; both market their products as ultra-lightweight water filters.

-LifeStraw is great in that it allows you to drink straight from the device; the Sawyer Mini is a filter, not a straw.
+LifeStraw is great in that it allows you to drink straight from the water source; the Sawyer Mini is a filter, not a straw.
 However, the Sawyer Mini includes an attachable straw with the shipment (as well as a drinking pouch and cleaning plunger).

 LifeStraw recommends that you backflush your filter by blowing back into the straw in order to remove any remaining water trapped in the filter.
 The Sawyer Mini, on the other hand, includes a cleaning plunger to give a more thorough backflush.

 The Sawyer Mini is a little more expensive than the LifeStraw, but not by much.
-Keep in mind, though, that the longevity of the Sawyer Mini can reach up to ten times that of the LifeStraw.
+Keep in mind, though, that the longevity of the Sawyer Mini can reach up to ten times vs the LifeStraw.

 Both companies strive to use their technology and platform for good around the globe.
 Sawyer International gives specific steps you can take to make a difference through their company here.